shamshirz/elm-pages-starter-beta/README.md

 * Would that be worth the effort?
 * ✅ Is `elm-pages` a suitable option for personal small projects?
   * > Yes

-### If the project continues
-* CI - lint, elm-review, elm-test
-* Give feedback to Dillon

 ## Dev Experience
 `npm start` == `elm-pages develop`